farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Whats-your-duck-V2.md

 - Explore each route in enough depth to lock in an answer
 - Lock in the answer and repeat until there are no more key decisions, at which point you have a complete solution.

 Such a process nearly guarantees we'll reach a solution that meets our current understanding of the problem with as little rework as possible.
 It also meshes well with how our brains work.
 We break off smaller problems that are easier to solve.
-Each decision reduces the solution space, making downstream decisions easier with less to consider.
+Each decision reduces the solution space, making downstream decisions easier with fewer unknowns to consider.

 ## Self-Similar Process

 <!-- TODO: This transition isn't good enough to start a post.
 Consider more connecting context, or maybe they'd be in the same post as the design tree -->
-Fortunately, each iteration (or each sub-problem) along the design tree has about the same core process.
+Fortunately, this design exploration is self-similar.
+The thought process is about the same no matter what scale or type of problem we face.
+This includes each sub-problem we explore while iterating through the design tree.
 In each increment we consider

 - **Must haves (Requirements)**: Any qualites that *must* be satisfied to consider the problem solved
 - **Nice to haves (Secondary goals)**: Qualities we'd like have, but are not essential to call the problem solved